cchtnn/read_me/README.md

 # Automated Optical Inspection

 ## 1. Introduction
-Automated Optical Inspection is an automatic defect tracking method for interpretation of tabular data in document images.
-We present an improved deep learning-based end to end approach for solving both problems of table detection and structure recognition using a single Convolution Neural Network (CNN) model.
-CascadeTabNet is a Cascade mask Region-based CNN High-Resolution Network (Cascade mask R-CNN HRNet) based model that detects the regions of tables and recognizes the structural body cells from the detected tables at the same time.
-We evaluate our results on ICDAR 2013, ICDAR 2019 and TableBank public datasets.
-We achieved 3rd rank in ICDAR 2019 post-competition results for table detection while attaining the best accuracy results for the ICDAR 2013 and TableBank dataset.
-We also attain the highest accuracy results on the ICDAR 2019 table structure recognition dataset.
+Automated Optical Inspection is an automatic defect tracking method for detecting defect in sample scanned images.
+We present an improved deep learning-based end to end approach for solving problems of detection defective images using a pre trained resnet50 and GRAD-CAM model.

 <img src="imgs/main_res.png"/>